KabalMcBlade/Ion/README.md

 I tried to reduce external dependencies to the minimum.
 All the dependencies are inside DEPENDENCIES folder.
-The main dependencies at the moment are the memory allocators for CPU and GPU, made by me (Eos and vkMemoryAllocator) Other dependencies are single file, like json and stb_image
+The main dependencies at the moment are the memory allocators for CPU and GPU, made by me (Nix, Eos and vkMemoryAllocator) Other dependencies are single file, like json and stb_image